reviewandwrite/gatsby-starter-netlify-cms/src/pages/index.md

         Don't forget to subscribe to the monthly newsletter.

+    - image: /img/monthly-review-room.jpg
+      text: >-
+        Subscribe to the monthly Newsletter, "THE REVIEW ROOM".

+        Which provides absolutely spoiler exempted reviews of BookTok's timely trends.
+    - image: /img/poetry-abode.jpg
+      text: |-
+        Welcoming you to all that makes us.
+Summative and Simply, "Words".
+        I post here all that I create, Thank you for reading.
   heading: THIS PAGE
   description: >-
     Hi, I am Soumya Bansal, who essentially writes book reviews and short